crunchdao/stochastic-chaos/paper/paper.md

 \end{equation}

 in which $X$ is a stochastic process, leading the Cauchy-Green Strain tensor to be a random matrix.
-The analysis of its spectrum, leading to the FTLE in Equation \eqref{eq:sftle}, is therefore strictly related to random matrix theory \cite{potters_bouchaud_2020}.
+The analysis of its spectrum, leading to the FTLE in Equation \eqref{eq:sftle}, is therefore stricly related with random matrix theory [@potters_bouchaud_2020].

 \section{Applications}
 A number of dynamical systems can be analysed using this approach.
 Introduced by B.V.
-Chirikov in \cite{CHIRIKOV1979263}, one of the most popular mappings in the theory of dynamical systems is the so-called \emph{standard map} \cite{celletti}:
+Chirikov in [@CHIRIKOV1979263], one of the most popular mappings in the theory of dynamical systems is the so-called \emph{standard map} [@celletti]:
 It is defined by the equations:
 \begin{equation}
     \begin{cases}